 The fossils of Otodus indicate that it was an exceptionally large macro-predatory shark.
 The largest known teeth measure about 104 millimetres in height.
 The vertebral centrum of this shark are over 12.7 cm wide.
 Scientists suggest that this shark at least reached 9.1 metres in total length with a maximum length of 12.2 metres.

-The piece in the photos are of the piece you will receive.
+The piece in the photos is of the piece you will receive.